matter-labs-archive/matter-network/README.md

 The biggest challenge to using SNARKs is the requirement of a Trusted Setup, however this problem is solvable.
 We will write more about it in a separate post.

-## Enter Ignis: SNARK-driven Plasma
+## Enter Matter Network: SNARK-driven Plasma

-Today, we’re happy to present the first ever fully functional **alpha version of a SNARKs-driven Plasma**, launched live on Rinkeby testnet.
-We called it *Ignis* -- Fire.
+Today, we’re happy to present the first ever fully functional **alpha version of a SNARKs-driven Plasma**, launched live on Rinkeby testnet

-**<a href="https://ignis.thematter.io/" target="_blank">CLICK FOR LIVE DEMO</a>**
+**<a href="https://demo.thematter.io/" target="_blank">CLICK FOR LIVE DEMO</a>**

-In Ignis verification of transactions by users is replaced by the following approach: operator(s) proposing blocks must submit a SNARK proving that the new block is correct, which is verified automatically by the smart contract.
+In Matter Network verification of transactions by users is replaced by the following approach: operator(s) proposing blocks must submit a SNARK proving that the new block is correct, which is verified automatically by the smart contract.
 No incorrect block can ever be included by an operator, so users do not need to always be online and constantly monitor transaction activity.

 Unfortunately, data availability remains an open challenge which does not seem possible to solve without trade-offs.
-Ignis follows the onchain data approach [proposed by Vitalik Buterin](https://ethresear.ch/t/on-chain-scaling-to-potentially-500-tx-sec-through-mass-tx-validation/3477).
+Matter Network follows the onchain data approach [proposed by Vitalik Buterin](https://ethresear.ch/t/on-chain-scaling-to-potentially-500-tx-sec-through-mass-tx-validation/3477).
 A small piece of data (9 bytes in our case) from every transaction is posted to EVM, in order to guarantee that everybody can reconstruct the Merkle state.

 Technically, this violates the narrow meaning of the term Plasma, because the cost of storing data remains linear to the number of transactions.
 However, since we achieve a gas cost reduction by a factor of 50 compared to normal token transfers, we believe that using the name Plasma is justified, as the resulting architecture resembles the original construct and achieves its declared goals to a high extent.

 ## Technical Description and Design Philosophy

-Under the hood, *Ignis* is a [L2 solution](https://ethereum.stackexchange.com/questions/47229/what-exactly-is-ethereums-layer-2) with **account model** and **verifiable** state transitions.
+Under the hood, *Matter Network* is a [L2 solution](https://ethereum.stackexchange.com/questions/47229/what-exactly-is-ethereums-layer-2) with **account model** and **verifiable** state transitions.
 What we call *state* is the set of current balances of all the accounts, characterized by a root hash.
 Verifiable state transition means that correctness of every transaction included in the next block must be proven by SNARKs.

 E.g. for a transfer transaction between accounts, following checks are performed: